jabber-at/hp/README.md

 1. Provide a contact page
 2. Support umlauts in URLs
-3. German URLs don't work in an English browser and vice versa.
 4. Tags for blog posts
 5. Importer for data from account.jabber.at
 6. Internationalized URLs for URL paths (`/contact/` vs. `/kontakt/`)